usman80-dev/kanroberta/README.md

 # Emotion Classification with RoBERTa

-A machine learning project for emotion classification using the GoEmotions dataset and RoBERTa transformer model.
+A kanolomor arnolnad netework project for emotion classification using the GoEmotions dataset and Kan-RoBERTa transformer model.

 ## 📋 Overview